4 Direct Crossings to France from Ireland

 Hi Des Casey,

 Depends a bit per ferry company but in general you can bring up to 2 dogs.
 If you bring more dogs you need to book a kennel instead of a dog-friendly cabin.
-If you want to know more about bringing your dog onboard the ferry we have this comprehensive guide for you: https://ferrygogo.co.uk/ferries-and-dogs-the-complete-guide/ .
+If you want to know more about bringing your dog onboard the ferry we have this comprehensive guide for you: https://ferrygogo.co.uk/travelling-with-pet-dog-on-ferries/ .
 Be sure to also doublecheck with the ferry company to see if they have any specific rules.

 Hope to have helped you a bit further.